cocotb/cocotb-web/_posts/2025-07-16-cocotb-2-beta.md

 ## What about existing users?

 We’re honored that so many of you have chosen cocotb as your go-to verification tool.
-You've written thousands of lines of testbenches and invested heavily in them cocotb 2.0 builds on that investment.
+You've written thousands of lines of testbenches and invested heavily in them. cocotb 2.0 builds on that investment.

 Yes, some APIs have changed, and your testbenches may need adjustments.